 The Doula Program collaborates with a wide range of organizations including hospitals, homecare, hospice organizations, nursing homes, social service agencies and religious institutions.
 Requests for a Doula Volunteer are made for individuals who appear isolated in their illness and would benefit from a Doula Volunteer relationship.

-- The person has a life threatening illness or advanced illness
+- The person has a life threatening illness or multiple chronic illnesses

 - The person has limited support from family and friends; or could benefit from a relationship with a Doula Volunteer

 - A professional is monitoring the needs of this person as their illness progresses